agregory999/oci-policy-analysis/README.md

 ### Requirements

-The repository contains a `requirements.txt` file, which should be used to install the required libraries
+The repository contains a `requirements.txt` file, which should be used to install the required libraries.

+For the command-line version, the only requirement is the `oci` library, which you may already have if you had run `pip install oci` at any point.

+For the UI version, you must also have
+* `tk` - The main TKIntter pacakge, for the UI on top of Python.
+[Read more here](https://www.tutorialspoint.com/how-to-install-tkinter-in-python)
+* `tksheet` - An extension used to build and display the excel-style tables in the UI
+* `tkbootstrap` - For the UI to look better.

-### Virtual Environment (Option 1)
+### Install via Virtual Environment (Option 1)

 To set up a basic Virtual Environment from scratch, first ensure that Python3 installed on the target machine.
 An example from MacOS:
 ```bash